 Adopt the posture of defence of Australia

 The Labor Government has taken a more measured approach to China than its predecessor but with Australia’s interests now ever more deeply aligned with the US, our economic and geopolitical interests in East Asia and the Asia Pacific regions are at risk.
 Threats to Australia are more likely to be economic and disruptive than any sort of invasion and quite different from the role the US adopts.
-The war between Hamas and Israel, the death of over 36,000 Palestinians (June 2024), mostly civilians, the ongoing military strikes in Gaza and Rafah and the crisis of mass starvation and displacement is undermining regional stability.

 It is said China’s build-up is now the largest and most ambitious of any country since the Second World War at around 500 nuclear weapons.
 This is a small number compared with those of Russia and the US.
 However, the UN estimates that just 400 of today’s 22,000 nuclear weapons could wipe out all humanity and other biota.

-Australia should initiate arms control talks for the region and raise the alarm about existential threat of nuclear weapons.
+Australia should initiate arms control talks for the region and raise the alarm about the existential threat of nuclear weapons.

 Acquire defence equipment that is smaller, smarter, far less costly and more effective, such as:

-- Uncrewed aircraft or land based missiles instead of vulnerable frigates – saving $36b
+- Uncrewed aircraft or land-based missiles instead of vulnerable frigates – saving $36b

 - 20 advanced diesel-electric submarines that can stay submerged for weeks instead of 8 nuclear submarines – saving $80b